Blisse/blisse.github.com/_posts/2012-04-14-failinterview.markdown

 print newline

-# removes first letter of each word from string & fix spacing
+# removes first letter of each word from string and fixes spacing

 line = original
 newword = ""